kristycer/bank-tech-test/README.md

 As a user so I can  withdraw money from my account,
 I want to be able to make a withdrawal.

+As a user so I can keep tract of my finances,
+I want to be able to see the balance of my account.

 # Technology used

 - Ruby